expo/fyi/resolving-dependency-issues.md

 - A downgraded or removed package may lead to conflicts with some package managers
 - Upgrading the SDK or updating many dependencies at the same time may lead to duplicates

-In short, dependency issues may happen whenver your dependencies change.
+In short, dependency issues may happen whenever your dependencies change.
 But we have three tips to make them less likely!

 ### 1. Use `expo install` for native modules